yumiweidemao/ECE445-Repo/notebooks/shihua/README.md

 - Completed motor control logic.
 When rake() is triggered, GPIO6 & GPIO7 will go through the following cycle to conduct a full raking:
 **on/off(5s) --> off/off(1.5s) --> off/on(5s) --> off/off**
   This was also tested to work correctly using an oscilloscope.
 Next step is to test on the PCB and use voltmeter to see if output is correct.

+## 11/13-11/19

+- Tested motor control subsystem functionality by connecting 110V AC to the PCB, connecting the motors to H-bridge output, connecting the ESP32C3 dev kit to my phone hotspot, and pressing 'rake' button on the phone web app.
+The motor successfully completed a single back-and-forth rake, confirming the success of the power & motor subsystems as well as relevant parts of the communication subsystem.
+- Tested weight sensor by using an off-the-shelf HX711 ADC module, but weight value could not be correctly read.
+It could be a software issue, I'm still working on inspecting the code and debugging using an oscilloscope.

+## 11/20-11/26

+## 11/27-12/3